andregebel/AzureLocalHOLs/lab-guides/01-AzureLocalCloudDeployment/readme.md

 * Understand [how MSLab works](../../admin-guides/02-WorkingWithMSLab/readme.md)

-* Make sure you hydrate latest [Azure Stack HCI 23H2 Image](https://aka.ms/HCIReleaseImage) using CreateParentDisk.ps1 located in ParentDisks folder as it contains [WebUI onboarding](https://learn.microsoft.com/en-us/azure-stack/hci/deploy/deployment-arc-register-local-ui)
+* Make sure you hydrate latest [Azure Local 23H2 Image](https://aka.ms/HCIReleaseImage) using CreateParentDisk.ps1 located in ParentDisks folder as it contains [WebUI onboarding](https://learn.microsoft.com/en-us/azure-stack/hci/deploy/deployment-arc-register-local-ui)

 * Note: this lab uses ~60GB RAM.
 To reduce amount of RAM, you would need to reduce number of nodes.